Your email address is transiently passed to Amazon Web Services to send you automated emails, but this is a private and

-When initiating a SuperDrop transfer, the file name of each file that you send is passed to the receiving device through the Clipboard Everywhere Service.
+When initiating a SuperDrop transfer, the file name of each file that you send is ENCRYPTED and then passed to the receiving device through the Clipboard Everywhere Service.

 This is end to end encryption, so the file name is not readable by the server.
 This is sent for conflict resolution purposes, to enable you to see whether the file already exists on the target device,

 and is how the sending app presents you with an option to cancel said conflicting transfer, or to write over the existing file.

 1.7 - Physical Location of Server Data

 Server data is stored in an Amazon data centre in London, England.

 1.8 - Who owns customer data?